Air Fryer Turkey Meatballs

 • Shape out 12-15 meatballs and place a single layer into a greased air fryer basket.

 • Air fry the turkey meatballs for 8 minutes, flipping halfway through.
-Once the meatballs reach an internal temperature of 165F, they are ready to eat.
+Once the meatballs reach an internal temperature of 165F, remove them from the air fryer.

 • Let the turkey meatballs rest for 5 minutes before serving.